10.3 C

 Take a stroll around the stunning sculpture garden, where nature and art coexist peacefully.
 The café offers peaceful views of the surrounding waters and the lush parkland, so take a moment to relax there.
 In essence, for those looking for a tranquil haven in the middle of Stockholm’s lively atmosphere, this location is perfect.

 Waldemarsudde is a haven for both nature lovers and art enthusiasts.
-Essentially, your visit is elevated to an unforgettable experience by the parkland’s breathtaking scenery and stunning waterscapes.
+Essentially, the parkland’s breathtaking scenery and stunning waterscapes elevate your visit to an unforgettable experience.
 It becomes an unforgettable experience.

 Artistic legacy at Prince Eugen’s Waldemarsudde